Denno31/spin-bet-exam/README.md

 # Soccer Live Score App

 Welcome to the Soccer Live Score App!
-This web application displays a list of matches and their results.
+This web application displays a list of matches.

 You can check out the live version of the app [here](https://spin-bet-exam.vercel.app/).